dkr88/CemuGLCacheBackup/README.md

 2) Edit 'Cemu_withGLCacheBackup.xml' and set the NVIDIA GL cache path and ID appropriately.

-3) For each CEMU game you play create a Windows and/or Steam shortcut
+3) For each Cemu game you play, create a Windows and/or Steam shortcut

 # Cemu_withGLCacheBackup.xml